alexandrebobkov/ESP-Nodes/ESP32_Temperture-Node/README.md

 ## ESP32 MQTT Client

-<p>The two lines of code shown below are most crucial as they are responsible for connecting ESP32 to the MQTT broker.</p>
+<p>The two lines of code shown below are the most crucial as they are responsible for connecting ESP32 to the MQTT broker.</p>

+> [!NOTE]
+> A set of SSL certificates and key used by ESP32 MQTT client must correspond to ones used by MQTT brocker.
+Otherwise, secure connection won't be established.

 ```C
 espClientSSL.setCACert(NODE_CERT_CA);
 connection.setServer(mqtt_server, 8883);
 ```

+<p><i>secrets.h</i></p>
+> [!NOTE]
+> Create file called secrets.h to store configuration information about Wi-Fi, and encryption keys, but exclude it from being pushed to GitHub